KaylathePianist/DDLC-Phone-Plus/README.md

 CREDITS:
 Better EMR Phone © 2022-2024 Elckarow.
 Phone+ Addon Copyright © 2023-2024 CalebthePianist.
-Code adapted from the DDLC Mod Template 2.0 and DDLC Music Player (© 2019-2023 Bronya-Rand), Ren'Py Color Picker by Feniks, and screenshot code by bink on the Ren'Py Forums.
+Code adapted from the DDLC Mod Template 2.0 and DDLC Music Player (© 2019-2024 Bronya-Rand), Ren'Py Color Picker by Feniks, and screenshot code by bink on the Ren'Py Forums.
-DDLC emojis are by Team Salvato.
 Twemoji designs are licensed under CC-BY 4.0.
 Chibi stickers were created by Team Salvato and edited by Leomonade.
 Special thanks to M3rc, Keita, and Elckarow for assistance and help.